-During my time as a Special Forces A-Team leader in the mid ‘70s training budgets were very tight, even in the Special Forces.
+During my time as a Special Forces A-Team leader in the mid-’70s training budgets were very tight, even in the Special Forces.
 So any training opportunity outside the bounds of Ft.
 Bragg and Camp Mackall was always great.
 Most of these opportunities were major exercises around the country, where we often served as the aggressors operating against large conventional formations.
 While these exercises did provide opportunities to train, they were often fairly scripted and did not offer the opportunity to train in all the areas we needed to work.
 Nor did these large events offer the environmental (desert) training we really needed for our assigned area of operations (AOR).
 Our AOR included large arid and desert areas and we needed to train in that environment.

-So we found and used the Marine Corps’ base at Twentynine Palms, California as our desert training location for several years.
+So we found and used the Marine Corps base at Twentynine Palms, California as our desert training location for several years.
 This facility, north of Palm Springs, is ideal for our training needs.

 Its remote location, variety of terrain, and very few restrictions on how we trained or what training devices we used in the training events made it extremely attractive.
-Training events at Twentynine Palms were usually month-long opportunities to train as the company commander and team leaders wanted, and to do it in in a desert environment and do it as realistically as possible.
+Training events at Twentynine Palms were usually month-long opportunities to train as the company commander and team leaders wanted and to do it in a desert environment and do it as realistically as possible.

-A good example of this freedom to train is an exemplified in a meeting with Range Control prior to our initial training event.
+A good example of this freedom to train is exemplified in a meeting with Range Control prior to our initial training event.
 We wanted to do some explosive training and wanted to make sure we stayed within the limits while on the range.
 When we asked the range control how big of an explosive charge we could use on their range, their response was: “How much ya got?”
 That kind of accommodation was something I never experienced outside of Special Operations.
 That was very much the unconventional way.

 This DZ at Twentynine Palms was definitely not the large, open sands and soft grass fields of Sicily Drop Zone at Fort Bragg.
 As I descended, my immediate goal was to avoid the big rocks and cactus plants—both of which seemed to be everywhere—and to find a nice place to land.
-I saw, and steered for, a great-looking place.
+I saw and steered for, a great-looking place.
 It was flat, open, and had literally nothing on it.
 But when I got to about 100 feet above ground level, I saw a square outline in the sand, in the place I was about to land.
-Since there’s nothing in nature that’s square I realized, That looks like the foundation of a building.
-It was outlined in block and appeared by be solid in the middle.
+Since there’s nothing in nature that’s square I realized: That looks like the foundation of a building.
+It was outlined in block and appeared to be solid in the middle.
 I really did not want to do a parachute landing fall (PLF) on concrete.
 So instead, I made major adjustments to my course in a last-ditch effort to land beside this obstacle.
 Instead of directly on top of it.
 Well, I successfully avoided the obstacle but executed one of the worst PLFs in my jump career, breaking my leg in the process.
 Badly.

 …and I passed out.